glegoux/jekyll-tech-blog/src/_posts/2023-04-16-history-of-the-generative-ai.md

 ---
 title: "History of the Generative AI"
-description: "The rise in power of the generative AI is a revolution based on Deep Learning, it transformed the tech world into a new one."
+description: "The rise in power of the generative AI is a revolution based on Deep Learning, transforming the tech world into a new one."
 authors: ["glegoux"]
 time_reading_minutes: 9
 category: "Machine Learning"